sanhaus/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/ex2.md

 ![Decision Rule](./images/createcollection.png)

-You'l then see this popup:
+You'll then see this popup:

 ![Decision Rule](./images/createcollectionpopup.png)